bob1de/hass-apps/docs/apps/schedy/index.rst

 started with Schedy and advanced users needing a reference book for implementing complex scenarios.

-In order to get started, it is recommended to read the `chapter about the concept <concept.html>`_ first and then proceed to the following pages.
+In order to get started, it is recommended to read the :doc:`chapter about the concept <concept>` first and then proceed to the following pages.

 .. toctree::
    :caption: Contents: